 In order to make a change of ownership, keep in mind that:

+If possible.
 If you never "jump the leads" you probably have room to lower the power; If, on the other hand, they skip you often, you are already at your limit.
-In the event that you add new appliances or increase the use, you will probably have to contact your electricity company to discuss an increase in power.
+In the event that you add new appliances or increase the use, you will probably have to contact your electricity company to consider an increase in power.

 The power you need will be determined by several factors.
 A very intuitive way to know if our power is inadequate is the following:

-2. If in the daily use of your electrical appliances often jump the house leads, is that the power you are using you fall short, and you will have to expand it to enjoy more comfort.
+2. If the daily use of your electrical appliances frequently leaps house leads, is that the power you are using is too short, and you will have to expand it to enjoy more comfort.

 It will only be necessary that you have at hand:

 - Address of the owner of the electricity supply.

 - Personal data of the administrator.

 In the same way, you can contact us via email at firstname.lastname@example.org requesting a power change request form.
 Once it is filled out and signed, it will be resent to the same email for the start of the management.